peerigon/access-control-testing/README.md

 Provide the following properties when configuring the tool:

 - `apiBaseUrl`: The base URL where your API is accessible.
-The `apiBaseUrl` must be present in the `servers` array.
+It must be present in the `servers` array of the OpenAPI spec.
 - `openApiUrl`: URL pointing to your annotated OpenAPI spec.
 - `users`: Array of defined users.
 - `resources`: Array of defined resources.

 > [!WARNING]
-> The tool currently does not support templates for the URL specified as `apiBaseUrl`.
+> The tool currently does not support templates for the `apiBaseUrl` inside of the `servers` array of the OpenAPI spec.

 <details open>
 <summary><strong>Example of Tool Configuration</strong></summary>